 Engaging review games can be an effective way to help students reinforce their STEM (Science, Technology, Engineering, and Mathematics) knowledge.
-Here are some low-prep STEM-focused review game ideas:
+Here are some low-prep STEM-focused review games to add to your STEM resources:

 Oh Hamburger! Â (like Hangman)

-Create a few key phrases/ vocabulary words/ related terms for your kids to solve.
-Divide your students into teams.
-Alternating teams, ask content questions that related to the unit they are learning.
+Create a few mystery phrases (vocabulary words, related terms, etc.) for your kids to guess.
+Divide your students into up to six teams.
+Alternating teams, ask content questions related to the unit they are learning.
 For each correct answer, let the team choose a letter.
-Reveal that letter (if it appears in the term).
-If the letter isn’t there, the team, regrettably, earns a part of a hamburger.
-Teams answer questions until one team can correctly guess the key phrase.
-The team who guesses the key phrase earns 0 points.
-Each team earns 1 point for each part of the hamburger they have accumulated.
-At the end of the game, the lowest scoring team wins.
+Reveal that letter (if it appears in the mystery phrase).
+If the letter isn’t there, the team, regrettably, loses part of their hamburger.
+Teams answer questions until one team can correctly guess the mystery phrase.
+The team who guesses the mystery phrase earns 5 points; Any team without any hamburger pieces is out of the game .
+Gameplay continues until time runs out or until one team reaches the point value determined by the teacher.
+For more detailed instructions and an interactive game board, get the Oh Hamburger!
+Review Game.

 Basketball